-Early Israeli painting 1920-1930s
+Early Israeli painters

 Gutman and Rubin’s vision is as primitive as a child’s and evokes the rich world of fairytales.

 In three paintings from 1926, “Lunch Rest,” “The Carrier of the Wheat,” and “Goat Shepherd,” Gutman depicted local Arabs at work or rest.
 The influence of both French primitive-naive and Expressionist styles is evident in the distorted shapes, sharp contrasts of color, and simplicity of composition.
 The characters are two-dimensional.
-All three paintings describe a solid connection to the geography and the soil.
+All three paintings describe a solid connection to geography and the soil.
 The bodies are not soft or passive but sturdy and self-confident.

 In another painting from 1922, “Self Portrait with Flower,” Rubin reveals his character and self-image to me as a spiritual man.
 He sits in a white suit; behind him are the golden sands of Tel Aviv; in one hand, he holds brushes like a bouquet of flowers, and in the other, glass with a lily of the rose.
-His face and body are extended similar to the extension found in El Greco’s and Modigliani’s paintings.
+His face and body are extended, similar to the extension found in El Greco’s and Modigliani’s paintings.
 The lily has many meanings in art history: the six petals relate to the Star of David; in the Christian culture, the flower symbolizes purity and virginity.
 Mary, the mother of Jesus, is widely depicted with the flower beside her.
 Perhaps Rubin associated the flower with the virginity and innocence of Tel Aviv.
-Or maybe the flower symbolizes the Israeli paradise – the reality in the country in those days was difficult, and it was hidden behind the vegetation, trees, and flowers to create a utopian, stylish being.
+Or maybe the flower symbolizes the Israeli paradise – the country’s reality in those days was difficult, and it was hidden behind the vegetation, trees, and flowers to create a utopian, stylish being.

 Other notable Israeli painters of this period were: Sionah Tagger, Israel Paldi, Pinchas Litvinovsky, and Anna Ticho.